How Long Does a Vinyl Fence Last

 - For basic and regular cleaning, water is enough.
 All you need is a garden hose with enough power to get rid of dirt, chemicals and clippings.

-- If minor stains have appeared on the fence, you can get rid of them with soap.
+- If minor stains appear on the fence, you can get rid of them with soap.
 Make a solution of soap and water.
-With this solution and a rag, clean off the stains.
+Dip a rag in this solution, wring it, and then use it to clean off the stains.

 - For major stains, you require a stronger solution.
 There are specific products available in the market.
 Alternatively, you can make a solution of water and bleach in a 10:1 ratio and use it to clean the stains.

-In order to maximize the lifespan of your vinyl fence, there are quite a few steps that you can take.
-Here are some of them.
+How long will vinyl fences last?
+They’ll last as long as you care for them!
+In order to maximize the lifespan of your vinyl fence, here are a few steps that you can follow:

 - Make sure that the hinges of the gate are oiled once every year.
 Examine the screws and tighten them properly.